 Seizures can be of different types that differ in semiology.
 However, basically, the seizures may be classified as focal (partial) or generalized, depending upon the site of origin.

-Seizures may be focal (partial) or generalized.
-In partial seizures, jerking is observed in a limb or a part of the body.
-Such seizures are seen when a part of the brain is affected.
-On the other hand, generalized seizures affect the whole body.
-Generalized seizures occur when both sides of the brain are affected.
-The patient often loses consciousness.
+1. Partial/Focal Seizures: In partial seizures, jerking is observed in a limb or a part of the body.
+Such seizures are seen when a part of the brain is affected that leads to the aberrant electrical activity.
+It may cause loss of consciousness or may not.